 Aim-high challenge produces state champs

-Mason T. Moore ’15 was a two-time Division III state champion in the 1,600-meter run (2014, 2015) and Colin Cotton ’11 won a Cross Country title in 2010 and a 3,200-meter title in 2011.
+Mason T. Moore ’15 was a two-time Division III state champion in the 1,600-meter run (2014, 2015) and Colin Cotton ’11 won a Cross Country title (2010) and a 3,200-meter title (2011).

-Coach Horning ran track at Miami University from 2003-07 and competed in the 400-meter run, 4x400-meter relay, long jump and triple jump.
-In 2002 she won state championships in the long jump and 4x100-meter relay.
+Coach Horning ran track at Miami University, competing in the 400-meter run, 4x400-meter relay, long jump and triple jump.
+In 2002 she won state championships in the long jump and 4x100-meter relay while a student at Granville High School.
 Coach Horning is a Granville Athletic Hall of Fame inductee.
 She works professionally as a criminalist with the Cincinnati Police Department.
-Kim is assisted by Kurtis Smith, Mason T. Moore and Sam Rhodes.
+Kim is assisted by Kurtis Smith, Mason T. Moore, Tyler Hannah, Lindsey Smith and Mike Fee.